Top Rated Civil Attorney Los Angeles

 - Serve discovery requests made by the other party

-- Hire expert witnesses to testify about any technical, medical, or professional issues that concern your case
+- Hire expert witnesses to testify about any technical, medical, or professional issues that concern your civil case

 - Engage in negotiations with the other party’s attorney regarding any possible settlements